Owning a business

 Here’s what you need to know about Seller’s Discretionary Earnings, why it matters so much in small business sales, and how to get it right from day one.

-What Are a Seller's Discretionary Earnings (SDE)?
+What Is Seller's Discretionary Earnings (SDE)?

 Seller’s Discretionary Earnings (SDE) is one of the most common methods for valuing small businesses, especially those under $10 million.